flutter/website/intellij-ide.md

 ---
 layout: page
-title: Developing apps in the IntelliJ IDE
+title: Developing Flutter apps in the IntelliJ IDE

 permalink: /intellij-ide/
 ---

-The plugins for [IntelliJ IDEA](https://www.jetbrains.com/idea/) provide a fully integrated development experience in the IntelliJ IDE.
+The Flutter plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) provide a fully integrated development experience in the IntelliJ IDE.

 * TOC Placeholder